 Congratulations to the latest COVID-19 Rapid Response Micrograntees!
 Their work will make their communities more resilient and help people stay safe.

-This second cohort of Micrograntees will join Map Kibera, Map Uganda, iLab Liberia, and Public Lab Mongolia to develop maps to support local responses to the coronavirus pandemic.
+This second cohort of Micrograntees will join the first round of Micrograntees, Map Kibera, Map Uganda, iLab Liberia, and Public Lab Mongolia, to develop maps to support local responses to the coronavirus pandemic.
 All of these projects have life-spans of 3-6 months and largely include remote mapping activities.

 OSM DRC’s Microgrant will fund the development of a collaborative map that will inform the local community whether establishments are open or closed during lockdown in Kinshasa.
 The project will contribute to the OpenStreetMap (OSM) basemap by focusing on areas of the city where data is sparse and out of date.
 The platform will also detail what resources are available within the establishments, such as face masks or disinfectant.
 Once the basemap is complete, the community will consolidate and integrate the data that has been collected from establishments and visualize their findings on ezosala.org.

 OpenStreetMap Senegal and Healthsites.io will be mapping 197 hospitals in Senegal and updating data on the emergency health services available at these facilities.
 The community will compare the open data they collect for OSM with the datasets developed by the KEMRI-Wellcome Research Program in 2018 to enable an in-country analysis of the healthcare facilities available to support the COVID-19 outbreak.
 With no in-person visits to facilities, mappers will contact doctors at each facility to confirm the scope of services available.
 The data will then be used by the Senegalese Red Cross.